michael-denino/terraform-aws-endpoint-backup/README.md

 Refer to the [using S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html) and [Object Lock considerations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock-managing.html) documentation for more information.

+### Lifecycle Rules
+This module enables an S3 bucket lifecycle rule to abort incomplete multipart uploads.
+This lifecycle rule can reduce unnecessary storage costs by stopping incomplete multipart uploads and deleting failed upload parts after a specified number of days.

+This module includes an optional input variable to disable the abort incomplete multipart uploads lifecycle rule and modify the number of days after which S3 aborts an incomplete multipart upload.

+Refer to the [delete incomplete multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpu-abort-incomplete-mpu-lifecycle-config.html) AWS documentation for more information.

 ## IAM Credentials
 Generating persistent IAM user access keys is typically not advised ([security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)).
 However, the endpoint backup software this module is designed to integrate with requires an access key ID and secret access key.
 Creating persistent IAM user access keys is acceptable for this use case.